badbatch/cachemap/README.md

 * Extend with custom modules to interface with key/value databases of your choosing.
 * Save data as string, base64 encoded or encrypted.
 * Transfer entries from one Cachemap to another.
-* Store entries alongside cache-control directives, etags and uuids.
+* Store entries alongside cache-control directives.
 * Cache-control directives used to derive whether entries are fresh or stale.
 * Prioritize entries based on metadata stored against each entry.
 * Use a reaper to cull stale entries at specified intervals.